okbalefthanded/bci_toolbox/README.md

   - - - SVM+

   # Setup
+  Run the setup.m script

+  # Usage
+  ## First run
   - Download one of the Datasets (or all) in the list.
-  - Create a new folder : "Dataset", create a new folder inside it "epochs".
+  - create a new folder inside the Dataset/epochs.
   - Run one (or all, one by one) scripts related to each dataset in the dataio folder.

+  ## Regular usage
   - Run the script "define_approach_ERP.m"

   # Documentation